zapta/apio-wiki-dev/docs/cmd-apio-info.md

 # Apio info

-The `apio info` command group provides additional information about Apio and your system.
+The `apio info` command group displays additional information about Apio and your system.

 ## OPTIONS